 The Heisman Trophy is college football’s most prestigious award.
-While quarterbacks have historically dominated the award, players like DeVonta Smith and Desmond Howard have broken up the monotony from time to time.
+While quarterbacks historically dominate the award, players like DeVonta Smith and Desmond Howard have broken up the monotony from time to time.
 USC’s Caleb Williams took the award home in 2022 and returns as a strong contender for 2023.
-Who leads Heisman odds boards and who are the contenders?
+This year on Heisman odds boards, Williams tops the list, ahead of Florida State’s Jordan Travis, UNC’s Drake Maye, and Washington’s Michael Penix Jr.

 Heisman odds